MatthewWMcC/BinaryTree/README.md

 The functions in this program have been fully optimized so that they have no memory leaks using valgrind.

-The program allows you to: Join strings, Create nodes, Join nodes using mathematical operations, Evaluate the binary tree so that the root node contains the algebraic expression made up of the leaf nodes, Duplicate the binary tree, Print the bianry tree, Free the binary tree
+The program allows you to: Join strings, Create nodes, Join nodes using mathematical operations, Evaluate the binary tree so that the root node contains the algebraic expression made up of the leaf nodes, Duplicate the binary tree, Print the bianry tree, Free the binary tree.

-A header file is included, which outlines the Node struct.
+An expr.h file is included which outlines the node struct that will be used throughout expr.c.